abmajith/verilog-riscV32I-machine/README.md

 The basic philosophy behind *RISC* is to move the maximum complexity from the silicon to the language compiler (to assembly code writer).
-The hardware (development and design) is kept as simple and fast as possible  (i.e. simplify the instruction, with the effect of increasing the complexity in writing the assembly programs! complexity in the sense that the details in writing assembly program code).
+The hardware (development and design) is kept as simple and fast as possible, i.e. simplify the instruction, lightweight low-power hardware circuit for decoding the instruction and execution within the silicon, with the side effects involved assembly program development.

-*RISC-V* instruction is simple, it is designed to have a limited number
+*RISC-V* instruction is simple, it is designed to have a limited number of instructions and the decoding procedure to extract the information.
-of instructions and the decoding procedure to extract the information.
+For example, one can have an instruction *clear* in their instruction set, to clear one of its general purpose register banks (*reg0*), the same operation can be met by doing *xor* operation (*reg0 ^ reg0* a logical bitwise exclusive or operation).
-For example, one can have a *clear* instruction in their instruction set, to clear one of its general purpose register banks (*reg0*), the same operation can be met by doing *xor* operation (*reg0 ^ reg0*).
 Thus the separate *clear* instruction is no longer required.

 Another simplicity in *RISC-V* design is that it simplifies the data access.
-It transfers data via only load and store instructions, all other operations are solely performed within the processor.
+It transfers data via only two instructions namely *load* and *store*, all other operations are solely performed within the processor.

 Here will go through how a particular base *RV32I* *RISC-V* 32-bit Integer Instruction set constructed, and the *Verilog* code.